joyqvq/joyqvq-v2/content/posts/2024-06-30-this-week-in-crypto-research.md

 tags: ["weekly"]
 ---

 Welcome to the third issue of the cryptography research weekly!
-This week I read about adaptor signature contruction
+This week I read about adaptor signature contruction and a technique for more efficient verification of multi-signatures.

 # Adaptor Signatures: New Security Definition and A Generic Construction for NP Relations([Link](https://eprint.iacr.org/2024/1051.pdf))